Sejsel/aoc2024-ksplang/README.md

 Part 1 wasn't too bad except for the need to parse numbers.
 It all ended up as one big program without any functions, so surely it won't be hard to adapt for part 2.

+#### Day 1 Part 2 (2024-12-08)

+This was surprisingly annoying, thankfully was able to reuse part 1 validity check quite nicely.

+First correct version took 517 seconds to finish.
+There is an "easy" opportunity to speed it up a lot, down to ~70 seconds or so, there is a stack length calculation in the hot section and it could be moved outside of the loop.
+I tried it multiple times and yet, every time, there was some kind of off-by-one error I just could not fix.
+At this point I would rather play with other tasks, so this is staying horribly slow, at least for now.